eppineda/open-pbp/README.md

 ## join me
 I wouldn't mind a hand with this.
 I usually fail when I take on ambitious projects by myself.

 What skills do I need?
 Right now I'm looking for contributors with similar technical skillsets: Javascript is the minimum.
-I learning towards Node for the back-end.
+I am leaning towards Node for the back-end.
 The rest is up in the air.